Postgraduate Research in Physics

 Doctor of Philosophy

-Candidates proceed by research and thesis and are also required to take one Honours lecture course with the approval of their Supervisor.
+Candidates proceed by research and thesis and will be required to take at least one Honours lecture course, with the approval of their Supervisor.

 Courses may be selected from postgraduate and Honours courses offered within the School of Physics, especially any postgraduate courses that provide rigorous PhD-level training.
 Relevant courses offered by other schools may also be taken, but this requires prior approval by email from the supervisory team, the , and the course convenor/lecturer.
-Formal enrolment at the University level is not required.
+Formal enrolment at the University level is not required and you should not do so.

 Courses should generally be at postgraduate or Honours level, although it is sometimes appropriate for Senior courses at the Advanced level to be counted if no equivalent higher-level course is available.
 A Senior (Advanced) course of 19-20 lectures will count as a half-course.
 The School’s Honours half-courses also count as a half-course towards the coursework requirement.
 Note also that a single course, even if unusually long, will not be counted as more than one postgraduate course.